-The word "veillonella" has such a lovely sound to it.
-Evoking images of a sweet-smelling flower or beautiful rose bush, this term isn't actually a flower you grow in your garden.
-But it is part of your normal bodily flora, and naturally occurs in your mouth.
-Oral flora is responsible for the periodontal (gum) disease and tooth decay that affects so many people on a regular basis.
+The word "veillonella" has a lovely ring to it.
+Although it may evoke images of a sweet-smelling flower or beautiful rose bush, this term isn't a flower you grow in your garden.
+But it is part of your normal bodily flora and naturally occurs in your mouth.
+Oral flora is responsible for the periodontal (gum) disease and tooth decay that affects many people.

 What Is Veillonella?

-This common germ, explains the Journal of Oral Biosciences, is a small cocci bacterium that is anaerobic – meaning it doesn't need oxygen to survive.
+This common germ is a small cocci bacterium that is anaerobic – meaning it doesn't need oxygen to survive.
 In fact, it needs carbon dioxide to grow.
-If you were to look at it under a microscope, you'd see it is round in shape, appears in pairs, masses or short chains and doesn't move around very often.
+If you were to look at it under a microscope, you'd see it is round in shape, appears in pairs, masses, or short chains, and doesn't move around very often.

-Although there are around 200 types of bacteria that flourish in your oral cavity, a study published in the Journal of Bacteriology found that Veillonella works together with Streptococcus bacteria in the early formation of plaque that continually forms on your teeth.
-As these two bacteria colonize and grow, they lay a matrix that supports the growth of other varieties of bacteria within the plaque.
-But during the first day of the germ's growth, 60 to 90 percent of the bacteria in plaque is streptococci whereas only 5 percent is Veillonella, as observed in another study by the same journal.
+Although there are around 200 types of bacteria that grow in your oral cavity, a study published in the Journal of Bacteriology found that Veillonella and Streptococcus bacteria work together in the early formation of plaque on your teeth.
+As these two bacteria colonize and grow, they lay a matrix that supports the growth of other varieties of bacteria that live in plaque.

-Bacterial communities are not formed randomly; they're quite selective, believe it or not, developing in a way that supports the growth of many species of bacteria at once.
-Veillonella, for example, doesn't ferment dietary sugars as does Streptococci, but it does use the lactic acid produced by Streptococci in order to produce its own.
-So, in essence, this bacterium could not survive if it didn't coexist with Streptococci, and there are other species of bacteria that need the environment created by this bacterium in turn.
+Bacterial communities are not formed randomly.
+Believe it or not, they're quite selective.
+The way they develop supports the growth of many species of bacteria at once.
+Veillonella, for example, doesn't ferment dietary sugars like Streptococci.
+However, it does use the lactic acid produced by Streptococci's sugar fermentation to create its own.
+Essentially, Veillonella bacterium could not survive if it didn't coexist with Streptococci.
+In turn, other species of bacteria need the environment created by Veillonella and Streptococci to survive.

 The problem for you?
-When tooth enamel is exposed to these bacterial acids over a period of time, dental decay results.
-And the acidic conditions caused by this bacteria underneath the gumline eventually destroy the supporting structures of the teeth, thus leading to tooth loss if left untreated.
+When your tooth enamel is exposed to these bacterial acids over a prolonged period, dental decay begins.
+Additionally, the acidic conditions caused by this bacterium underneath the gumline eventually destroy the teeth' supporting structures, which can lead to tooth loss if left untreated.

-It's discouraging to think that as soon as you're done with your oral hygiene routine, Veillonella and other disease-causing bacteria begin to rebuild their homes in your mouth.
-This is why oral hygiene cannot be hit or miss; you need to regularly remove plaque from your teeth to disrupt bacterial colonies before they can cause any harm.
-And while you can't completely eliminate them from your mouth (some bacteria are actually helpful), you can keep your oral flora from getting out of hand:
+It can be discouraging to think that as soon as you're done with your oral hygiene routine, Veillonella and other disease-causing bacteria begin to rebuild their homes in your mouth.
+For this reason, your oral hygiene routine cannot be hit or miss.
+Regularly removing plaque from your teeth needs to be a priority to disrupt bacterial colonies before they can cause any harm.
+And while you can't eliminate them from your mouth (some bacteria are actually helpful), there are things you can do to keep your oral flora from getting out of hand:

-- Replace your toothbrush regularly, at least four times a year.
-Old worn brushes don't clean well and eventually harbor bacteria – defeating the toothbrush's purpose.
+- Replace your toothbrush regularly, at least every three months.
+Old worn brushes don't clean well and eventually harbor bacteria, which defeats the toothbrush's purpose.

-- Clean your tongue too, as it is also the home of this and other related bacteria.
+- Make sure to clean your tongue too.
+It is also the home of Veillonella and other related bacteria.

 - Don't "feed" the flora.
-Limit your intake of sugars and carbohydrates to cut down the number of times a day your teeth are exposed to the acids that allow flora to build up and irritate the gums.
+Limit your intake of sugars and carbohydrates to cut down the number of times a day you expose your teeth to the acids that allow flora to build up and irritate the gums.

-- Schedule appointments for professional cleanings (at least twice a year) to have plaque and tartar buildup removed so that it doesn't trap bacteria underneath your gumline.
+- Schedule regular professional dental hygiene appointments (at least twice a year) to have plaque and tartar buildup removed, so bacterium doesn't become trapped underneath your gumline.